China entry requirements for Bahrain passport holders

 Frequently asked questions

-If you stay in a hotel, they register you automatically.
-If you stay in a private residence, you must register at the local police station within 24 hours of arrival.
+If you're staying in a hotel, they'll register you automatically.
+If you're staying in a private residence, you must register with the local police station within 24 hours of arrival.
+Bring your passport and the host's ID.
+It's a quick formality, but skipping it can lead to a fine.

 Official sources